Hossam Haick: Personal life

 Haick was born into an Arab Christian family in Nazareth.
-He graduated from a Catholic school St. Joseph Seminary & High School at Nazareth.
+He graduated from the St. Joseph Seminary & High School at Nazareth.

 Academic life

 Haick is a Full Professor in the Department of Chemical Engineering and the Russell Berrie Nanotechnology Institute at the Technion and an expert in the field of nanotechnology and non-invasive disease diagnosis.
 He was born in Nazareth.
 In 1998, he received his B.Sc. in Chemical Engineering from the Ben-Gurion University, and in 2002, he got his Ph.D. in a direct track from the Technion.
 He spent two years (2004-2006) as a postdoctoral researcher at the California Institute of Technology-Caltech, after spending two years at the Weizmann Institute of Science (2002-2004).

 He went back to the Technion and became an assistant professor in 2006.
 He is now a full-academic professor in the department of Chemical Engineering and the Russell Berrie Nanotechnology Institute(RBNI), and the director of the Laboratory of Nanomaterials-based Devices(LNBD) at the Technion.